michel-bourbeau/nextjs13-with-mui-and-next-intl/README.md

 yarn dev
 ```

-With your browser pointing to the above URL, you should see the screen looking like below.
+With your browser pointing to the above URL (http://localhost:3000/), you should see the app.

 ## Some Final Thoughts